telerik/kendo-ui-core/docs/controls/charts/overview.md

         }
     });

-The category name can also be bound to a field of the data item:
+The category name can also be bound to a field of the data item, as demonstrated below.

+###### Example

     var internetUsers = [ {
         "country": "United States",